freealise/freealise/synth/README.md

 ASCII spectrogram sequencer
 http://www.falstad.com/dfilter/

+deliberately produce a random sequence by pitch, length, volume and spectrum, where the probabilities are also recursively random and not even (fail)

 multilingual phonetic keyboard (with swipe input):
    > f2, numeric row for base pitch and sonority
  v